v3ga/Workshop_Processing_Paris_2013/README.md

 Processing Paris 2013 Masterclass
 ====================================

-Here are the sketches that were studied during [Processing Paris 2013 Masterclass](http://bit.ly/pparis2013_masterclass) They were were built for [Processing 1.5.1](http://processing.org/download) using the following libraries:
+Here are the sketches that were studied during [Processing Paris 2013 Masterclass](http://bit.ly/pparis2013_masterclass).They were were built for [Processing 1.5.1](http://processing.org/download) using the following libraries:

 * [http://glgraphics.sourceforge.net](GLGraphics 1.0.0)
 * [http://gsvideo.sourceforge.net](GSVideo)